XLSForm/xlsform.github.io/xlsform-standard.md

 |               | type     | name  |  label | hint |
 |               | text     | name  | What is the name of this store?| Look on the signboard if the store has a signboard.|
 || geopoint | geopoint | Collect the GPS coordinates of this store.| |

+The [Tutorial XLSForm](https://ona.io/xlsforms/forms/tutorial_xlsform) provides more examples of questions with hints.

 ### Constraints